MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 ## Idea for further customization

-To further customize the Link Manager, you could set conditions in the Power Automate flow to populate a specific spreadsheet with the guides from a specific user so all of your power users have their own List Manager to work from.
+To further customize the Link Manager, you could set conditions in the Power Automate flow to populate a specific spreadsheet with the guides from a specific user so all of your power users have their own Link Manager to work from.